iMissile/Self.Writing/Notes/DataScience_notes.md

 # 03.03.2020
 ## R & regexp
-- COOL! regex...
-CHANGES IN R 4.0.0 [There is a new syntax for specifying raw character constants similar to the one used in C++: r"(...)" with ... any character sequence not containing the sequence `)"`.
+- COOL! regex... regular expression CHANGES IN R 4.0.0 [There is a new syntax for specifying raw character constants similar to the one used in C++: r"(...)" with ... any character sequence not containing the sequence `)"`.
 This makes it easier to write strings that contain backslashes or both single and double quotes.
 For more details see ?Quotes.
 - [Why Using the Greedy .* in Regular Expressions Is Almost Never What You Actually Want](https://mariusschulz.com/blog/why-using-the-greedy-in-regular-expressions-is-almost-never-what-you-actually-want)
 - [Performance of Greedy vs. Lazy Regex Quantifiers](http://blog.stevenlevithan.com/archives/greedy-lazy-performance)
 - [Жадные и ленивые квантификаторы](https://learn.javascript.ru/regexp-greedy-and-lazy)